 - The Cat In The Hat by Dr. Seuss

-Craft Sticks (1 jumbo craft stick and 12 or more regular craft sticks)
+- Craft Sticks (1 jumbo craft stick and 12 or more regular craft sticks)

-During centers, have your students place the jumbo craft stick on the table and use the other red and white craft sticks to create an ABAB pattern like the cat’s hat.
+Next, you kids can place the jumbo craft stick on the table and use the other red and white craft sticks to create an ABAB pattern like the cat’s hat.

 Extend the Learning:

 For more pattern fun, you can also look back through the story and find rhyming words.
 Then, have your students identify the patterns or word families in the rhyming words.
 You can write the words on the sticks so your kids can sort and create word family hats.

 This book-inspired The Cat’s Hat Pattern Activity is a fun way for young children to learn about and practice creating patterns!